medusajs/medusa/.changeset/tender-oranges-clean.md

 ---
-"@medusajs/utils": minor
+"@medusajs/utils": patch
 ---

-add an identifier for MedusaError
+feat(utils): adds an identifier for MedusaError